como-usar-listas-en-markdown

 Unordered Lists

-Unordered lists are used to enumerate elements without a specific order.
+Unordered lists are used to enumerate items without a specific order.
 In Markdown, you can create unordered lists using asterisks (*), hyphens (-), or plus signs (+) at the beginning of each list item.

 Syntax